air-quality-meter/air-quality-meter/README.md

 # Air quality meter

-This project implements a CO2 monitoring device using an Arduino Mega 2560.
-The device measures CO2 concentration in ppm, displays the value on an LCD screen, and provides visual and audio warnings when CO2 levels exceed a predefined threshold.
+This project builds a CO2 monitoring device using an Arduino Mega 2560.
+The device measures the CO2 concentration in ppm, displays the value on an LCD screen and gives visual and acoustic warnings when the CO2 concentration exceeds a predefined threshold.

 ## Functionality